 When author, Rebecca Skloot, was in college, she first heard about Henrietta Lacks in her biology class and was eager to learn more about her.
 She was shocked to discover that no one knew anything about her.
 This set her on a mission to research and write this book that took more than a decade to write.
 The Immortal Life of Henrietta Lacks was Skloot's debut book and instantly hit the New York Bestseller list, where it remained for almost four years.

 Skloot has a B.S. in Biological Sciences and a MFA in Creative Nonfiction.
 She specializes in narrative science writing and has written on a large range of topics including the HeLa cells, goldfish surgery, tissue ownership rights, race and medicine, food politics, and packs of wild dogs in Manhattan.
 Skloot gives talks at conferences, universities, and other groups throughout the U.S. on numerous topics.

-Two Lacks' family members are scheduled to speak at Gustavus on Tuesday, September 15, 2015, at 7pm in Christ Chapel.
+Two Lacks' family members are scheduled to speak at Gustavus on Tuesday, September 15, 2015, at 7pm in Alumni Hall.
 This Meet and Greet and Q&A is open to the public.

 - Actively read this book before arriving on campus